-Instead of continually shifting your space to ‘measure up’ to those around you, figure out what really resonates with you.
+Instead of continually shifting your space to measure up to those around you, figure out what really resonates with you.
 Maybe you don’t actually like having everything color-coded.
 Or perhaps you feel overwhelmed when all of your papers, projects, and assignments have separate bins.
-That’s okay.
+That’s OK.

 Listen to yourself, to your preferences, and to your needs—and plan from there.